|

 11. What is a Tariff?

-A tariff is a published listing of your rates and charges
+A tariff is a published listing of a mover's rates and charges

 and the rules that apply to the transportation of a